 Stones mined from Nigeria and Mozambique do not have the same brilliance and vivid color as those mined in Brazil.
 However, they were still called Paraiba gemstone.

 In the original lawsuit, Paraiba.com claimed that the name Paraíba was wrongly used and hijacked by the American Gem Trade Association (AGTA) and others to describe similar gemstone mined from other countries.
 They claimed that these stones are of inferior quality and hence, should not use the term, Paraiba.
 It should only be used to describe gemstones mined only in Paraiba, Brazil.

 Unfortunately, Paraibai.com lost, and this lawsuit dismissed.
 The name ‘Paraíba’ can now be used to describe gemstone of such composition and characteristic that is not only mined in Paraiba, Brazil, but also in Nigeria and Mozambique.

 Paraiba Gemstone Continues to be Favorites with Buyers

 The AGTA or American Gem Trade Association's Gem Fair show is always considered and judged as a reliable source of the hottest and latest gemstone trend.

 Based on the 2012 show, gemstones that were in buyer's favorite list includes the Parabai Tourmaline.

 This is not a surprised as Paraiba's color, luminosity and its rarity have achieved great popularity not just with buyers, but also with jewelry designers.

 Good uniforms for flight attendants or cabin crews will not only look glamorous but will also help them perform their duties better.
 How did Asian airlines fare in these areas?

-Learn the process of jewelry & ornaments making & tips on jewelry making ideas & why molding and casting are part of this jewelry making process
+Curious and want to learn the process of jewelry & ornaments making?
+Or get tips on jewelry making ideas or why molding and casting are part of this jewelry making process.
+Then read here.